Power to Explore Student Challenge

-The third Power to Explore Student Challenge from NASA is underway.
+Student entries for the third NASA Power to Explore Student Challenge are in.

 The writing challenge invites K-12th grade students in the United States to learn about radioisotope power systems, a type of nuclear battery integral to many of NASA’s far-reaching space missions, and then write an essay about a new powered mission for the agency.